spacemeshos/testnet-guide/FAQ/testnet_faq.md

 ## Why is my log file getting so big?

-Since the purpose of the testnet is debugging, the logs files can get quite large.
-However, *very* large log files (larger than a few gigabytes) usually mean some kind of issue with your node, so please notify us about it on the #bug_reports channel on discord.
+Since the purpose of the testnet is debugging, the log files can get quite large.
+However, *very* large log files (larger than a few gigabytes) usually mean there's some kind of issue with your node, so please notify us about it on the #bug_reports channel on discord.

 If you wish to do log rotation, close the App first, compress your current log file before deleting it, then open the App again.
 A new log file will be created automatically.